matheuscfernandes/fidelity-interview/index.md

 # About Allegheny County
 <img src="./assets/alleghenyct.png" width='40%'>

+Located inin the southwest of the U.S. state of Pennsylvania.
+As of 2019 the population was 1,216,045, making it the state's second-most populous county, following Philadelphia County.
+The county seat is Pittsburgh.
+Allegheny County is included in the Pittsburgh, PA Metropolitan Statistical Area, and in the Pittsburgh Designated Market Area.

 # Project Goal
 Develop a monthly “Allegheny County Home Value Index” (HVI) to understand key features of the market.
 Create model to gain insights for investment opportunities.